 COMPASS Alternative Center

-COMPASS is a voluntary high school program designed to provide an alternative education for students in grades 9-12 in the Linn-Mar and Marion Independent School Districts.
+COMPASS is a voluntary high school program designed to provide an alternative education for students in grades 11-12 in the Linn-Mar and Marion Independent School Districts, or referred by attending institution.
 Students attending COMPASS earn credit toward their resident high school diploma.
-COMPASS meets the unique needs of students by providing individualized graduation plans, a modified schedule, small student-teacher ratio, relevant curriculum and community involvement.
+COMPASS meets the unique needs of students by providing individualized graduation plans, a modified schedule, small student-teacher ratio, relevant curriculum, and community involvement.
 Our goal is to provide academic and social/emotional support so that every student will achieve academic and personal success.

 - Request a transfer to COMPASS with support of parents/guardian

-- May have experiences a disruptive life event which interferes with his/her progress toward graduation
+- May have experienced a disruptive life event that interferes with his/her progress toward graduation

 - May need an altered school day schedule which cannot be accommodated at other schools